-Section A: Reading- one single literary fiction text (from the 20th or 21st century) in order to consider how established writers use narrative and descriptive techniques to capture the interest of readers.
-(40 marks).
+Section A: Students will read a literary fiction text (from the 20th or 21st century) in order to consider how established writers use narrative and descriptive techniques to capture the interest of readers (40 marks).
 Questions will focus on how established writers use narrative and descriptive techniques to capture the interest of readers.

 Paper 2- Writers’ Viewpoints and Perspectives

-Section A: Reading: Two texts (2 linked sources from different time periods and genres in order to consider how each presents a perspective or viewpoint to influence the reader).
-Choice of genre will include high quality journalism, articles, reports, essays, travel writing, accounts, sketches, letters, diaries, autobiography and biographical passages or other appropriate non-fiction and literary non-fiction forms (40 marks)
+Section A: Students will read two linked sources from different time periods and genres in order to consider how each presents a perspective or viewpoint to influence the reader.
+Choice of genre will include high quality journalism, articles, reports, essays, travel writing, accounts, sketches, letters, diaries, autobiography and biographical passages or other appropriate non-fiction and literary non-fiction forms (40 marks).

 Spoken Language.
 (0% of GCSE)

 A Level English Literature at Townley is both challenging and rewarding.
 Our students learn how to be analytical, enquiring and cogent in their analysis of texts.
-English Literature at A Level enables students to explore critically a wealth of literature, from Shakespeare to modern Drama, The Supernatural genre to Women in Society in fiction and poetry published both before and after 1900.
+English Literature at A Level enables students to explore a wealth of literature from Shakespeare to Tennessee Williams, Bronte to Woolf and poetry published both before and after 1900.
 In the English Department, we aim to foster independent thinking skills and the courage to make profound, insightful interpretations.

 There are four components to this course:

-English Literature is one of the most highly regarded A Levels, from the perspective of Russell Group universities.
+English Literature is one of the most highly regarded A Levels from the perspective of Russell Group universities.
 This is because, as an academically rigorous subject, it demonstrates students’ ability to think critically, develop intellectual curiosity and gain deep insight into why writers are driven to create literary works.
-Furthermore, if you are interested in studying English Literature at university, the English Department will support you with writing your personal statement and give you a mock interview, with feedback, to ensure that you are fully prepared.
+If you are interested in studying English Literature at university, the English department will support you with writing your personal statement and give you a mock interview, with feedback, to ensure that you are fully prepared.